w3c/ash-nazg/DEVELOPMENT.md

 # How to develop Ash-Nazg

 This document describes what one needs to know in order to hack on Ash-Nazg.
-If you are familiar with Node, CouchDB, and React you are already on sane territory but I recommend you at least skim this document as the local specificities are laid out as well.
+If you are familiar with Node, [CouchDB][CouchDB], and [React][React] you are already on sane territory but I recommend you at least skim this document as the local specificities are laid out as well.
 ## IMPORTANT WARNING

-If you are rebuilding the client-side code on a Mac, you are likely to get an incomprehensible error from Browserify of the type `Error: EMFILE, open '/some/path'`.
+If you are rebuilding the client-side code on a Mac, you are likely to get an incomprehensible error from [Browserify][Browserify] of the type `Error: EMFILE, open '/some/path'`.
 That is because the number of simultaneously open files is bizarrely low on OSX, and Browserify opens a bizarrely high number of resources concurrently.

 In order to do that, in the environment that runs the build, you will need to run: